ndcolter-mcafee/opendxl-apivoid-python-service/doc/sdk/basicstatsremainedexample.rst

                     request_topic, res.error_message, res.error_code))

-After connecting to the DXL fabric, a `request message` is created with a topic that targets the "stats remained" method of the APIVoid DXL service.
+After connecting to the DXL fabric, a `request message` is created with a topic that targets a "stats remained" method of the APIVoid DXL service.

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error